abbreviatedman/react-monorepo/03-intermediate-react/3a-forms/assignment/directions.md

 ]
 ```

-- You can create a more full and real `questions-dev-mode.json` file later, when you're done with the assignment.
-For now, the simplicity of these questions and being able to know the answer will really help with testing, which is why it's our Dev Mode file.
+- You can create a more full and real `questions.json` file later, when you're done with the assignment.
+For now, the simplicity of these questions and answers will really help with testing, which is why it's our Dev Mode file.

 7. **Render `TriviaForm`**